brittanybelle/wpf-surfaceplot3d/docs/index.rst

 --------

 - Flexible data input formats:

   - Plot functions directly
   - Use your own 3D data arrays

 - Easy data binding for real-time updates
-- Leverage the beauty and power of Helix3D Toolkit
+- Leverage the beauty and power of `Helix 3D Toolkit <https://github.com/helix-toolkit/helix-toolkit>`_

 Installation
 ------------

-While the project is in beta, simply grab the class files from the Github repo and add them to your own project.
-Read more about getting started »
+While the project is in beta, simply grab the class files from `the Github repo <https://github.com/brittanywelsh/wpf-surfaceplot3d>`_ and add them to your own project.
+For more information, read the :ref:`setup` section.

-COMING SOON: Installation via NuGet package manager (planned for version 1.0.0)
+COMING SOON: Installation via NuGet package manager (planned for version 1.0.0).

 Contribute
 ----------